QuantEcon/lecture-python-intro/lectures/symbolic_sympy.md

     extension: .md
     format_name: myst
     format_version: 0.13
-    jupytext_version: 1.14.5
+    jupytext_version: 1.14.7
 kernelspec:
   display_name: Python 3 (ipykernel)
   language: python
   name: python3
 ---

++++ {"user_expressions": []}

 # Introduction to Symbolic Algebra and Calculus with Sympy

 ## Overview

 Symbolic computation, or computer algebra, involves using algorithms and software to perform exact computations and manipulate mathematical equations.

 While **Mathematica** is a popular tool for symbolic computations, it's proprietary and can be costly.
-As an open-source alternative, the **sympy** library in Python offers a comprehensive set of functionalities for symbolic mathematics.
+As an open-source alternative, the **[sympy](https://www.sympy.org/en/index.html)** library in Python offers a comprehensive set of functionalities for symbolic mathematics.
 This allows users to perform a range of operations, from algebraic manipulations to calculus, providing exact solutions instead of numerical approximations.

 ## Getting Started